 At Ivanhoe College we take careers education seriously, devoting a significant part of the Lifeskills curriculum in Year 8 and 9 to careers education.
 We understand that a child’s schooling is the first stage in preparing them for a future career.
 We aim to ensure that all students, regardless of background or academic ability, have access to impartial careers advice and are encouraged and supported to make the right career path choices for them.

 An in depth insight into our careers education including our statutory duties, methods of implementations and monitoring and review can be seen in our Careers Education Policy.
 You can access it by clicking here.

-The key contact for Careers is Miss Catie Hayward - Subject Leader for Lifeskills.
+The key contact for Careers is Miss Claire Gee - Subject Leader for Lifeskills.

 To contact her please use the email: firstname.lastname@example.org or telephone 01530 412756

-In Year 8 students are introduced to Careers through a range of independent resource and opportunities.
+In Year 8 students are introduced to Careers through a range of independent resources and opportunities.
 They will:

 We welcome speakers from as many career paths as possible and like to offer relevant options to all of our students, regardless of their academic achievement.

-Previous visitors have included; engineers, medical professionals, scientists, graphic designers, photographers, nursery nurses, and previous armed forces employees.
+Previous visitors have included; engineers, medical professionals, scientists, lawyers, graphic designers, photographers, nursery nurses, and animal care.

 In Year 9 students further develop their knowledge of the employment market and education routes into employment.
 They will: